-The Black Prince, Napoleon, Marlborough, Grant, Cromwell, Eisenhower, Zhukov, Gustavus Adolphus, Wellington, Nelson, Giap… off the top of my head, I can’t think of any other major war that hasn’t bequeathed a few high-ranking military greats to posterity, but scan around the First World War’s major belligerent powers and who do you find?
+The Black Prince, Napoleon, Marlborough, Grant, Cromwell, Eisenhower, Zhukov, Gustavus Adolphus, Wellington, Nelson, Giap… off the top of my head, I can’t think of any other major wars that haven’t bequeathed high-ranking military greats to posterity, but scan around the First World War’s major belligerent powers and who do you find?

 You find Ataturk.
-As father of the Turkey that emerged from the wreckage of the Ottoman Empire, Kemal Ataturk’s military and political exploits were raised by the new state’s propaganda to a status comparable with the great commanders of any war.
+As father of the Turkey that emerged from the wreckage of the Ottoman Empire, Kemal Attaturk’s military and political exploits were raised by the new state’s propaganda to a status comparable with the great commanders of any war.
 Otherwise, the field is barren.
-The USA wasn’t at war for long enough to give Pershing or anyone else a shot at demigod status, and Italy didn’t really have any victorious commanders, while the British Empire’s military leaders were quickly – and, it would seem, permanently – dismissed as donkeys.
+The USA wasn’t at war for long enough to give Pershing or anyone else a shot at demigod status, while the British Empire’s military leaders were quickly – and, it would seem, permanently – dismissed as donkeys.
 Russian and Austro-Hungarian head honchos were damned to disgrace or obscurity by the inheritors of their fallen empires, and with the exception of Hindenburg, an inert figurehead never regarded as militarily relevant by any informed observer, Germany’s war leaders soon suffered the same fate.

 That just leaves France, where the relationship between posterity and First World War military superstars is a little more complicated.

-Unlike the conflict’s other big players, France faced a fight for its very survival from the start of the War.
-By that time French popular and political culture had been obsessed with the nation’s army for several decades, a reaction to past failures that amounted to a passionate, often critical expression of militarism, very different from but hardly less pervasive than that so routinely associated with Germany.
-To put it mildly, both situations tended to encourage the creation of national heroes, and the permanent threat of the invader at the gates dealt most revered among them an extra trump against posterity’s revenge – because they became ‘saviours of the nation’.
+Unlike the War’s other big players, France faced a fight for its very survival from the start.
+By 1914, French popular and political culture had been obsessed with the nation’s army for several decades, a reaction to past failures that amounted to a passionate, often critical expression of militarism, very different from but hardly less pervasive than that so routinely associated with Germany.
+To put it mildly, both situations tended to encourage the creation of national heroes, and the permanent threat of the invader at the gates dealt the most revered among them an extra trump against posterity’s revenge – because they became ‘saviours of the nation’.

 The ‘saviour’ at the Marne in 1914, General Joffre, remained an untouchable hero for more than two years of repeated failure, carried out with spectacular arrogance, before he was replaced at the top in late 1916, by which time the ‘saviour’ of Verdun, General Pétain, had taken his place as the nation’s favourite hero commander.
 Pétain cemented his status by ‘saving’ the French Army (and by extension the nation) when it mutinied on the Western Front in April 1917, but a year later his reputation was losing some of its gloss, though only in high places.